BestTimesToVisit.com Logo

 culture

 Dress modestly, especially when visiting mosques or religious sites.
 Women should cover their shoulders and knees, and men should avoid shorts.
-This is a sign of respect and is appreciated by locals.
-Showing affection in public is also generally frowned upon.
+Showing affection publicly is generally frowned upon; maintain a respectful distance.

 food